 #3) Hawk Treestands Warbird Climber Bone Collector

 Our favorite alternative to Summit’s Viper SD is Hawk’s Warbird.
 First, the biggest advantage of choosing this model is the lay-flat folding design.
-With the lay-flat design, the Hawk stand is easier to carry on your back and slide away for storage.
-On the other hand, the biggest disadvantage is that it’s not quite as comfy as a Summit stand.
+With the lay-flat design, the Hawk is easier to carry on your back and slide away for storage.
+On the other hand, the biggest disadvantage is that it’s not quite as comfy as a Summit.

 - Hawk’s lay-flat tech for easier & quieter transportation

 - The platform is large and matches the Viper SD size

 - No hollow tubing on the platform to worry about

 - One of the quietest climbers available

 - Supports up to 300 lbs

 - Climbs trees just as well as a Summit

 - Not quite as comfy as a Summit